 CATS is one of just 317 land trusts across the country that has been awarded accreditation.
 Accredited land trusts are authorized to display this seal, indicating that they meet national standards for excellence, uphold the public trust and ensure that conservation efforts are permanent.
 The seal is a mark of distinction in land conservation.
 We are proud to display the accreditation seal.
 Being accredited assures our donors their funds are being used wisely and that CATS is following the highest of standards and practices.

 CATS Interpretive Hikes.
 A great way to enjoy the outdoors!
 Join us for one or more of the upcoming hikes.

 - December 12, 2015 – Survival Skills 101 & 201.
 Led by a Pok-O-MacCready instructor on the Blueberry Hill Trails.

 - January 8, 2016 – Owl Prowl.
 Led by teacher/naturalist Gregg Van Deussen

 - February 27, 2016 – Introduction To Snowshoeing.
 Led by Pok-O-MacCready instructor on the Wadhams Heights Trail.

 Click HERE for more information and to register for the above Interpretive Hikes.

-Check out our new page describing Businesses Opportunities in New York’s Champlain Valley.
+Consider a Business Opportunities in New York’s Champlain Valley.